-The Volatility Adjustment ('VA') is applied by Aegon Spaarkas and is equal to 7 basis points at year-end 2019.
+The Volatility Adjustment ('VA') is applied by Aegon Spaarkas and is equal to 7 basis points at year-end 2020.
 The VA aims to avoid pro-cyclical investment behavior of insurers when bond prices deteriorate due to low liquidity of bond markets or exceptional expansion of credit spreads.
 Removing the VA would lead to lower discount rates for calculating the technical provisions, which leads to higher technical provisions and thereby lower Own funds.

-The impact of the application of the VA on the Solvency II ratio is as follows:
+The impact of the application of the VA on several Solvency II metrics is as follows: